Looking to explore Adelaide further and get out of the city centre? Here are all the things to do in Port Adelaide during your visit.

-Delicious food can be ordered from the local Portobello restaurant, although you can bring your own snack if you prefer.
-Drinks cannot be brought onboard though and must be ordered from the menu
+Delicious food can be ordered from the local Portobello restaurant, although you can bring your snack if you prefer.
+Drinks cannot be brought on board though and must be ordered from the menu

 Drink Craft Beer

 Not only have they brought the brewery, but also created an amazing space in which to taste their beers.
 Beer enthusiasts can learn about the brewery and how the beer is made, and of course taste the beer, on the 45-minute brewery tour.

-Look out for some of the Port Adelaide street art all around, from an amazing peacock on the side of the brewery, artwork on the grain tanks and an every-changing variety of art on the hoarding around the front.
+Look out for some of the Port Adelaide street art all around, from an amazing peacock on the side of the brewery, artwork on the grain tanks and an ever-changing variety of art on the hoarding around the front.

 Watch an AFL Team Train

-Port Adelaide is the location of one of the oldest – and most successful – Australian Rules Football Club in Australia, and they also happen to be one of only two South Australian teams in the highest competition in the country, the AFL.
+Port Adelaide is the location of one of the oldest – and most successful – Australian Rules Football clubs in Australia, and they also happen to be one of only two South Australian teams in the highest competition in the country, the AFL.

 There are also many premiership cups on display too.
 Pick up a Port Adelaide souvenir at the shop to show your conversion to a supporter of this incredible club.
 (Yes, I am a Port supporter!)

 Do a Pub Crawl

 With so many pubs in The Port, it’s the perfect opportunity to do a pub crawl without having to travel too far in between stops.
 In some cases, the next pub is almost right next door.

 Drink in a Hidden Whisky Bar

-Accessed through a tiny lane opposite the Police Station, Studio 99 Whisky & Art is literally a blink and you miss it venue.
+Accessed through a tiny lane opposite the Police Station, Studio 99 Whisky & Art is a blink-and-you-miss-it venue.
 I didn’t discover it until I was walking past on foot one day and glanced through the open gate.